 Do you have two kids who always fight over who can jump higher or run faster?
 Then you will love this book.
 Duck and Gander are just like that until the day they start a freeze-in-place contest.
 A bee, a horde of naughty bunnies, and even a bunch of pesky crows can’t make the contestants move.
 But along comes Fox, hungry-hungry Fox, and continuing the contest seems unwise, yet neither bird wants to lose.

 Would you lose on purpose to save your friend?
-It’s funny, suspenseful, and creatively illustrated with colored pencil over grooved-out drawings (I’ve never heard of this technique either!).
+It’s funny, suspenseful, and creatively illustrated with colored pencils over grooved-out drawings (I’ve never heard of this technique either!).

 August 26 – Piper, Emma Chichester Clark (National Dog Day)

 After looking at the spread where Piper is in the woods, my eight-year-said, “I want to go in there.”
 The beautiful illustrations by the author intensify the story.
-It’s a memorable book about injustice, standing up to your beliefs, and kindness.
+It’s a memorable book about injustice and standing up to your beliefs.

-August 27 – Zuzu’s Wishing Cake, Linda Michelin (Creativity)
+August 27 – Zuzu’s Wishing Cake, Linda Michelin (National Inventors Month)